santarini/batch-stock-scrape/README.md

   <li><a href="https://www.nasdaq.com/screening/companies-by-name.aspx?letter=0&exchange=amex&render=download">AMEX</a></li>
 </ul>

-I also have a <a href="https://github.com/santarini/batch-stock-scrape/blob/master/sandp500.csv">S & P 500 csv</a> up here.
+I also have a <a href="https://github.com/santarini/batch-stock-scrape/blob/master/sandp500.csv">S&P 500 csv</a> up here.
 It may or may not be up-to-date), I haven't spent a lot of time working on error handling, so if you run into a snag using this list it may because the ticker changed or doesn't exist or something.

+## Errors
+Some tickers have fancy characters, like